spacetelescope/crds/crds/jwst/tpns/README.rst

 Custom constraint handlers define new classes of validators and are always specified by a value and validator name beginning with &, e.g.::

- &PEDIGREE
- &USEAFTER
- &JWSTDATE
+ &PEDIGREE  -- implements algorithm to check simple values and INFLIGHT dates &USEAFTER  -- implements USEAFTER date/time format checking &JWSTDATE  -- implements JWST date/time format checking

-Custom constraint validators can perform arbitrary processing to validate a single keyword value, i.e. specify precise date formats, etc.  Custom constraint validators are defined in the crds.certify.validators module.
+Custom constraint validators can perform arbitrary processing to validate a single keyword value, i.e. specify precise date formats, etc.  Custom constraint validators are defined in the crds.certify.validators module with classes named like e.g.  PedigreeValidator, UseafterValidator, JwstdateValidator.

 Constraint Expressions
 ......................